Back to Blog

 • Anticipate massive scale

-• Need Vitess's sharding capabilities
+• Need Vitess's or Neki's sharding capabilities

 • Building for Instagram-scale problems